 The usefulness of a power of attorney – what is a power of attorney for?

-Are you going on a trip or need to be hospitalized?
+Do you need to be hospitalized or are you going on a trip?
 Have you thought about appointing someone you trust to take care of your business for as long as you need it?
 Recognized by financial institutions, the notarized power of attorney is the legal document that allows you to achieve these ends.

 Do you know that you can mandate a trusted person (designate a person of your choice) to take care of your property when you are away on a trip or other situation, to represent and act on your behalf.
 You just need to sign a document called a power of attorney or mandate to designate the person who can act on your behalf in these situations.